| Written byNorbert Vollertsen

 their supplies of food diverted from humanitarian aid.
 In the countryside, starving people, bypassed by the

+aid intended for them, forage for food.
+Pyongyang is fooling the world.
 As a German, I know too well the guilt of my grandparents’ generation for its silence under the Nazis.
 I

 feel it is my duty to expose this satanic regime, which has deified "Dear Leader" Kim Jong Il, just as it

+did his late father.
 Even though virtually the entire North Korean economy is geared to the military, we should help ordinary

 citizens.
 But this must be on condition that aid goes to the deserving.
 Foreign NGOs, journalists and